uberfig/godot-build-and-deploy-plugin/README.md

 ### setup

-just place the build-and-deploy file into your addons folder and enaable the plugin
+just place the build-and-deploy file into your addons folder and enable the plugin

 you will need butler installed (and added to path if on windows)